All Episodes

 Continue.

-Uh he saved he said he saved the Olympics by taking a bailout from the taxpayer.
+He said he saved the Olympics by taking a bailout from the taxpayer.

-Romney care was made possible by a taxpayer bailout.
+Romney Care was made possible by a taxpayer bailout.

-Uh, which is, you know, work hard, play by the rules, put your children through school and retire.
+And in the debate, several times he sang the Obama song, which is, you know, work hard, play by the rules, put your children through school and retire.

 And he behaved throughout like every spoiled little rich kid I've ever met.